 Tereos merges with the sugar beet cooperative, SDHF (Sucreries et Distilleries des Hauts de France), the leader in the Nord-Pas-de-Calais region (factories in Lillers, Attin, Abbeville).
 As a result, the Group grows its operations and reinforces its leadership in the French market.
 Discover the origins of SDHF.

 Tereos sets up in Mozambique by taking over one of the four sugar factories in the country – the one in Marromeu.
-With regard to sugar, this is one of the best performers of the less developed countries and it strengthens Tereos’ presence in the Indian Ocean region.
+An opportunity to strengthen Tereos’ presence in the Indian Ocean region.

 Starches in Europe